peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 # Status Assertion Request

-The Credential Issuer provides the Wallet Instance with a Status Assertion, which is bound to a Digital Credential.
-This allows the Wallet Instance to present it, along with the Digital Credential itself, to a Verifier as proof of the Digital Credential's non-revocation status.

 The following diagram shows the Wallet Instance requesting a Status Assertion to a Credential Issuer, related to a specific Credential issued by the same Credential Issuer.